Send and receive data with webhooks

 webhook_response: set up an attribute

-From here, select the attribute that you want to set using the dropdown.
+Select the attribute that you want to set using the dropdown.
 Then use the response variable and liquidA syntax that supports variables, letting you personalize messages for your audience.
 For example, if you want to reference a person’s first name, you might use the variable {{customer.first_name}}. to define the value in the editor.
-Here are a few examples of things you might do with the webhook response:
+Here are a few examples of things you might do with a webhook response:

 After creating a new lead in your CRM, sync the lead_id returned in the response with your Customer.io lead.